ADA Website Compliance Specialists

 What is the ADA?

-The Americans with Disabilities Act, passed in 1990 was originally for physical accommodations – some examples include ramps, designated parking, etc. Since then, the law has evolved through different iterations to include many websites.
+The Americans with Disabilities Act passed in 1990 was originally for physical accommodations – some examples include ramps, designated parking, etc. Since then, the law has evolved through different iterations to include many websites.

-What qualifies as a disability under the ADA?
+What qualifies as a disability for ADA?

 The ADA has a legal definition of a disability as opposed to a medical one.
-A person with a disability is defined under the ADA as a person who has a physical or mental impairment that substantially limits one or more major life activity.
+Disability under the ADA is defined as “A physical or mental impairment that substantially limits one or more major life activities, a record of such an impairment, or being regarded as having such an impairment.”

 The ADA also makes it unlawful to discriminate against those who have had the disability in the past, those who are regarded as having a disability (even if they do not have one), and those who are associated with a person with a disability.